benschwemlein/LocalScope/README.md

    pip install -r requirements.txt
    ```

-4. Start the application:
+5. Start the application:

    ```bash
    python app.py
    ```

-5. Go to the **Settings** tab
+6. Open the **Settings** tab
-   Confirm Ollama shows a **green status icon**, pick an embedding model and chat model, or download one from the dropdown.
+   Confirm Ollama shows a **green status icon**, select embedding and chat models, or download one from the dropdown.

-6. Go to the **Index** tab and index your repository.
+7. Open the **Index** tab and index your repository.

 You are ready to query code.